How to Improve Your Garden Using Last Year’s Lessons

 Planning Your Garden from Last Year: chocolate lace flower and greenhouse

-Think about adding a few unique plant varieties each growing season to experiment and learn more about gardening.
+Consider adding a few unique plant varieties each growing season to experiment and learn more about gardening.
+You’ll add more diversity to your garden and deepen your gardening knowledge in the process.

 vintage flower container with summer flowers